slivkatrin/e-commerce-project/README.md

 2. After installation, you should see the `node_modules` folder in the sidebar.
 3. **Start the frontend** and admin panel by running `npm start`.
 The project will open in your default web browser.

-## Additional Resources

-For more detailed instructions and video tutorials, visit [our YouTube channel](https://www.youtube.com/@GreatStackDev/videos).